tobiaskramer/mm-heom/README.md

 and further references therein.

 If you use this notebook for your research, please acknowledge this implementation and share your modifications publicly.
+The formal license terms according to the GNU General Public Lincense v2 are stated in the LICENSE file.